greenfit-ai/docs/docs/minimal-test.md

 ## Citation

-When using AMPLICON-PIPER, please consider reporting the following citation:
+When using AMPLIPIPER, please consider reporting the following citation:

 **TBD**